...

 Jewelry ProductionIntricate jewelry requires precision and repeatability

-Molds and DiesMolds and dies necessary for producing plastic and metal products.
+Molds and DiesMolds and dies are necessary for producing plastic and metal products.

 cnc machined components